Legacy Hall

-Legacy Hall is a modern structure under construction on the campus of Florida State University in Tallahassee, in the U.S. state of Florida.
-The building will house the College of Business.
-The building is being constructed in the Collegiate Gothic style of architecture prevalent on the campus.
+Legacy Hall is the largest academic space on the campus of Florida State University in Tallahassee, in the U.S. state of Florida.
+The building houses the College of Business and was constructed in the Collegiate Gothic style of architecture prevalent on the campus.

 History

-Legacy Hall will replace Rovetta Business Building A, which was originally constructed in 1958 when enrollment at the FSU College of Business was 800.
+Legacy Hall replaced Rovetta Business Building A, which was originally constructed in 1958 when enrollment at the FSU College of Business was 800.
 An annex to Rovetta was added in 1984, when enrollment was 3,000.
 Nearly 40 years later, there are 6,346 undergrads and graduate students.
 Compared to Rovetta, the new building will provide a 55% increase for students; a 24% increase for faculty; and a 21% increase for staff.

 The name Legacy was chosen because every student, alumni, faculty, staff and friend plays a role in leaving their own mark on the history of FSU's College of Business.